Work in prison

 The employment relationship may end before the date fixed in the contract:

-• If the two parties so wish or if the incarcerated person so requests
+- If the 2 parties if so desired or requested by the incarcerated person

-• In case of transfer of the detained person to another prison.
+- In case of transfer of the detained person to another penitentiary institution.
 In this case, the prisoner remains classified at work

-To terminate the employment relationship, the incarcerated person or work structure sends a written request to the other party.
+To terminate the employment relationship, the incarcerated person or the work structure sends a written request to the other part.

 The request must state the reasons for the termination of the contract.

-If the incarcerated person and the work structure agree, they will draft and sign a amicable agreement which indicates the conditions for termination of the contract.
+If the inmate and the work structure agree, they will write and sign a amicable agreement which indicates the conditions for termination of the contract.

 Each party shall receive a copy.